 11 Best Hotels for Families in San Francisco (Where to Stay with Kids)

-If you’re traveling to San Francisco with kids, where you stay can make a big difference in how smoothly the trip goes.
-The right hotel gives everyone space to relax after a long day of sightseeing, keeps you close to the attractions you came to see, and ideally offers a few thoughtful amenities that make traveling with kids easier.
+Choosing the right family-friendly hotel in San Francisco not only gives everyone space to relax after a long day of sightseeing, but also puts you close to the best attractions in San Francisco, you came to see, and will have amenities and room configurations that make traveling with kids easier.

-What to Look for in a Family-Friendly San Francisco Hotel?
+What to Look for in a Family-Friendly San Francisco Hotel

 Family-Friendly Room Configurations

-Look for hotels that offer:
+So, when booking, look for hotels that offer:

-• Two queen beds
+- Two queen/king beds

-• Family suites
+- Family suites

-• Connecting rooms
+- Connecting rooms

-• Sofa beds or living areas
+- Sofa beds or separate living areas

 Outdoor Space

-• A rooftop garden
+- A private garden

-• A terrace or patio
+- A small balcony or patio

 Walkability

-Families benefit from staying within walking distance of major attractions and near public transportation.
+If you’re traveling with a stroller or a crew of little ones, you might benefit from staying within walking distance of major attractions and near public transportation.

 Family-Friendly Amenities